JesperDramsch/advent-of-code/2023/README.md

 -   Didn't read the instructions for part 2 correctly.
 I was missing the extra `?` -.-'
 -   Have to switch to dynamic programming to work with pointers instead
 -   Somehow `@cache` was memoizing the wrong info and writing my own state_dict gave the correct info?

+### 2023-12-13

+-   Forgot to reset the tolerance in the loop for checking midpoints